 If you fall down a staircase or you’re in a serious car crash, you won’t always have visible signs of trauma.
 But you may have internal injuries that you don’t discover for months that can cost you years of pain.
 Internal injuries can also result in costly medical bills that you didn’t expect.

-If someone’s negligent actions caused your internal injuries, a Fort Myers internal injury attorney at Viles & Beckman can help.
+If someone’s negligent actions caused your internal injuries, a Fort Myers personal injury attorney at Viles & Beckman can help.
 Our lawyers listen to your version of an accident and evaluate your potential for recovering damages.
 We take steps to protect your legal interests while you focus on getting well.

 Common Types of Internal Injuries